-As promised in our last post, we'll be teaching you how to set up your AS2 Server to use digital signatures when sending AS2 messages.
-Let's dive into the tutorial now.
+[Last updated September 10, 2019] In this post, we'll be teaching you how to set up your AS2 Server to use digital signatures when sending AS2 messages.

 For those of you who just got here and don't have any idea what an AS2 digital signature is, I suggest you read the post "You Don't Need HTTPS To Apply Digital Signatures On Your AS2 Messages" first.
 There you'll understand the motivations of employing digital signatures on AS2 and why you don't need HTTPS to use them.

-Just to give you the right context, this short tutorial is divided into two main sections.
+Just to give you an overview, this short tutorial is divided into two main sections.
 The first section talks about what you need to do on the "sending" AS2 server side, while the second section deals with steps that need to be carried out on the "receiving" AS2 server side.
 In most cases, it will be your trading partner who'll be doing the steps outlined in the second section.

 What to set up on the AS2 sender

-I will assume you already have your AS2 service up and running on JSCAPE MFT Server.
+I will assume you already have your AS2 service up and running on JSCAPE MFT Server and that you have a trading partner object representing your trading partner's AS2 server (the AS2 receiver in this example).
 If that's not the case yet, then I suggest you read this tutorial first: